openregister/registers-rfcs/content/metadata-log/index.md

 ### Timestamp

 The `timestamp` property describes when the changeset was recorded.
-They don't define the order of the metadata log.
+It does not define the order of the metadata log.

 ### Target